mcdougallab/pipeline/README.md

   - `footerhtml` -- optional, but anything you put here will appear in the footer of every page
   - `toolname` -- optional, defaults to "Pipeline"
   - `browse_fields` -- optional, defaults to all
-- Change the default database in the `Project/settings.py` to one you installed with bitnami.
   - `pipeline_review_buttons` -- list of buttons and their properties for review queues;
     from our experience, we recommend including at least reject, accept, and discussion queues.
     (This list is also used for the "Review" menu.)